-In saying that, Mendoza is not all just about the wine – it also boasts the surrounding Andes mountains including the highest peak in the America continent, large volcanoes, flowing rivers, thriving olive plantations and cultural tradition!
+In saying that, Mendoza is not all just about the wine – it also boasts the surrounding Andes mountains including the highest peak in the American continent, large volcanoes, flowing rivers, thriving olive plantations, and cultural tradition!

 As a surprise to most, I am a bit of a wine connoisseur myself and could not pass up the opportunity to spend a day in the vineyards, tasting the best Mendoza wines.

 I have put together this Mendoza Wine Tour guide based on my own experience and to give you an idea of what you can expect too.

 Want cheap flights in Argentina?
 Check out CheapOair to book now and travel for less!

 Have you got travel insurance for Argentina?
 We all know accidents can happen and having World Nomads Insurance will save you thousands of dollars if something goes wrong.

 To get the most of your visit to the best Mendoza wineries, I recommend booking a Mendoza Wine Tour with a reputable tour company.

 I personally joined an 11-day tour with Tucan Travel covering the highlights of Chile, Argentina, and Brazil, which included a full day exploring the Mendoza wine region.

 Click Here to see the full itinerary of the 11-Day Highlights of Chile, Argentina, and Brazil Tour.